 Spin fishing is permitted on Lake Selfe and is a leisurely way to while away the hours.
 Vegetation to the…

 Lake Selfe trout fishing takes place in what must be the most picturesque lake in the region.
 This lake together with nearby Lake Georgina, have been stocked by the North Canterbury Fish & Game Council with rainbow trout from the Ngongataha hatchery, in Rotorua in the North Island.
-Fishing other waters of the Lake Coleridge group.
-These R-Strain rainbows grow faster and spawn at an older age than normal rainbows.
+Fishing other waters of the Lake Coleridge group – map.
+Please note the Lake Selfe thumbnail picture gallery is now at the bottom of this page.

 Fish released in 1995 were averaging 1.5kg at age two and a half years.
 If these growth rates continue it is hoped that anglers will be able to catch fish up to 2 to 2.5kg this coming season.
 Should this, in turn, be successful there could be some big four-year-old fish in these lakes by next year.

 I found the tags very small and difficult to read, though in late August the water in Lake Selfe is not much above freezing and the old legs get very cold when you stand waist deep for any length of time, even in heavy Neoprene Waders.
 This cold tends to dull the senses a bit!
 It is quite possible to fish the shoreline of Lake Coleridge and Lake Selfe without the need to get your feet wet at all.
 This is particularly true if spin fishing where you don’t have to worry so much about where your back-cast is going.

 This method is just as popular as using the fly rod on Lake Selfe.
 We used Cobra spinning lures to good effect.
 The best colours seemed to be yellow and orange fished on 4 to 6 lb line.
 The water is usually very clear and trout will often follow your lure to the bank.
 A net is needed in many places to lift fish in difficult spots lacking shallow water.

-Lake Selfe has thick bush and Matagouri around much of its shoreline.
+Lake Selfe has thick bush and matagouri scrub around much of its shoreline.
 This can be avoided by carefully wading a few metres out into the lake.
 Be warned, you can go out only a couple of metres before it gets too deep!

-.
+I have also had recent success with green and gold Tassie Devils.
+You will find that the rainbows often jump when hooked.
+This often leads to them throwing the hook.
+The best counter is to remove the through-wires from your Cobras and Tassie Devils.
 Run your line down through the lure and tie it to a small split-ring, on to which your treble hook is attached.
 Then when a rainbow trout jumps the lure will slide down out of the way preventing the fish using it as a lever!

 Open Season: The main season is from the first Saturday in November to the 30th of April.
 The winter season is from 1 June to 30 September.
 Both spin and fly fishing is permitted.
 You are not allowed to fish from a motorized boat.
 Harling (rowing with oars) is permitted and usually successful.
 The bag limit for Lake Selfe is 2 trout.
 There are no salmon in this lake.
-North Canterbury Fish and Game region high country lakes brochure
+North Canterbury Fish and Game region high country lakes brochure.

-.
-North Canterbury Fish and Game website for open waters, regulations, and bag limits
+North Canterbury Fish and Game website for open waters, regulations, and bag limits for Lake Selfe, and all waters in the region

-Well, this is just my story in short.
-I’m a migrant from South Africa and I’ve been living here in New Zealand for just over one year.
-I am a registered member on your site and tried just a couple of times to catch a salmon at the Waimakariri River last season, but the salmon run does not live up to the name “run” as we are used to the Sardine run back in South Africa!
 My wife, my 2 girls aged 6 and 10 and I decided to go camping last weekend and enjoy the beauty and tranquillity that I believe only New Zealand can offer.
 We drove to Lake Coleridge but were greeted with a very “angry” and strong Norwester – after this weekend I can now see what all the “fuss” is about this wind.
 We decided to camp on the southern side of Lake Selfe behind some bushes to try and stay out of the wind.
 We were the only ones there and apart from the odd car going past we did not see many people around us for the whole weekend.

 I only went down to the lakeside a bit later in the afternoon even though the wind was very unpleasant.
 After a while, I gave up and went back to make dinner.